guillochon/MOSFiT/docs/fitting.rst

 .. _previous:

-The user can use the ensemble parameters from a prior ``MOSFiT`` run to draw their initial conditions for a new run using the ``-w`` flag.
+The user can use the ensemble parameters from a prior ``MOSFiT`` run to draw their initial conditions for a new run using the ``-w`` option.
 Assuming that ``LSQ12dlf-mysuffix.json`` contains results from a previous run, the user can draw walker positions from it by passing it to the ``-w`` option:

 .. code-block:: bash